 Mission and Background

-The Pierce County emergency food system includes 67 food banks and hot meal sites providing over 15 million meals annually to over 1,300,000 clients (duplicated count).
+The Pierce County emergency food system includes more than 60 food banks and hot meal sites, providing over 15 million meals annually to over 1,400,000 clients (duplicated count).
 In recent years, food programs have experienced an increase in the number of clients seeking services.

 Services and Programs

-The Emergency Food Network (EFN) operates four distinct programs: 1) the Distribution Center, 2) the Mother Earth Farm 3) the Orchard and 4) the the Gleaning Project.
-The 20,000 square foot Distribution Center is located in Lakewood and is the agency’s storage, distribution, and administrative center.
+Emergency Food Network (EFN) operates four distinct programs: 1) Our Distribution Center, 2) Mother Earth Farm 3) the Orchard and 4) the Gleaning Project.
+Our 20,000 square foot Distribution Center is located in Lakewood and is the agency’s storage, distribution, and administrative center.
 We host our Repack Project in this Distribution Center.
 The Mother Earth Farm is an 8-acre organic farm located in Orting that yields more than 150,000 pounds of fresh produce annually.
-Started in 2006, the 13-acre Orchard in Roy has 308 apple and plum trees that will provide a sustainable supply of fresh fruit for food banks.

 Designed and developed as an independent, local response to hunger, EFN and its programs maintain strong working relationships with the local community, statewide organizations and state affiliates of national food bank organizations with an emphasis on food resourcing, trucking, and other issues that impact food banking in our state and region.
 Additionally, EFN has been active in local and statewide anti-hunger, nutrition, and human service coalitions.
 EFN was active in the formation of, and remains a participating member in, numerous coalitions including the Washington State Food Coalition, the Washington State Anti-Hunger and Child Nutrition Coalition of Children’s Alliance, and the Pierce County Human Service Coalition.